aeyage/bank-vault-sec/README.md

 The system deploys a passive infrared (PIR) motion sensor and an MC-38 door magnetic sensor switch that are interfaced with the NodeMCU-32S to detect unauthorised access to the bank vault through the use of those sensors by providing alerts in near-real-time.
 When the PIR sensor senses movement or the door sensor detects an opening, it sends the data to the NodeMCU-32S board.
 The board will then activate the buzzer, which sounds an alarm and blinks the LED as a visual alert signal.

-To communicate with the cloud, the NodeMCU-32S uses the MQTT protocol to publish the intrusion event data to the Google Cloud Platform.
-Google Cloud enables the collection of intrusion event data and stores it in a MongoDB for data persistence.
-Finally, the intrusion events data from the MongoDB Atlas (cloud database) to visualise the ingested data using the Atlas dashboard.
+Subsequently, NodeMCU-32S interfaces with Google Cloud via MQTT protocol to publish the intrusion event data to the cloud.
+Google Cloud enables the ingestion of the data and stores it in MongoDB for data persistence. [connect with Atlas via URI] Finally, the intrusion events data from MongoDB Atlas to visualise the ingested data using the Atlas dashboard.

 > [!NOTE]
 > Some working knowledge in physics and electronics will be useful didactically albeit not necessarily required.